Alex Proud: Proud Group

+In 2018, Proud Embankment was opened under Waterloo Station.

+In a 2020 investigation by The Times, five young female employees accused Proud of bullying, sexual harassment, and sexual assault.
+Proud denied the allegations.

 Other work

 With photographer Rankin, Proud co-founded the photographic art book publishers Vision On, launching with Rankin’s books Nudes, Snog and CeleBritation, Audrey Hepburn by Bob Willoughby, and over 100 other titles.

 Since 2013, Proud featured as a returning dealer on the Channel 4 series Four Rooms, wherein entrepreneurs and businessmen and women are pitched collectibles from members of the public.
 Four Rooms won Best Daytime award at 2014's Royal Television Society awards.

 Proud served as a judge on Channel 4’s Picture This with photographer Martin Parr of the Magnum Photos photo agency and Brett Rogers of the Photographers' Gallery.

-Proud writes a weekly column for The Daily Telegraph and has also written for the London Evening Standard and The Sunday Times.
+Proud wrote a weekly column for The Daily Telegraph from November 2015 to July 2016.
+He has also written for the London Evening Standard and The Sunday Times.

 Proud is active in politics engaging with development proposals local to the Camden community, serving as a vice chairman for Camden Town Unlimited, and also worked as an advisor to the former Liberal Democrat leader, Charles Kennedy.
+On the day of the 2017 general election, Proud emailed over 500,000 voters offering them a free drink if they voted progressively.
+The Electoral Commission warned he could face imprisonment and fines for bribery.
+Proud said the offer was a joke sent out of "desperate frustration".

 Proud has been invited to judge several photography competitions including the Nikon Press Awards and The Observer Hodge Awards.

 In 2008 Proud co-founded the Sony World Photography Award.

 Personal life

-Proud lives between East Sussex and London.
+As of 2013, Proud lived between East Sussex and London.

-In 2020, Proud was accused of sexually harassing members of his female staff.